-MSP: Fleeing driver crashes; 2nd motorist injured in Clinton Twp.
+MSP: Fleeing driver crashes; 2nd motorist injured

 A driver is facing charges after fleeing from Michigan State Police in Clinton Township on Thursday and crashing into another car, injuring a motorist.